nbogojevic/homeassistant-midea-air-appliances-lan/README.md

     midea_beautiful: DEBUG
 ```

-It is possible to activate debug logging on Home Assistent start.
+It is possible to activate debug logging on Home Assistant start.
 To do this, open Home Assistant's `configuration.yaml` file on your machine, and add following to `logger` configuration:

 ```yaml
 logger: